Harry Potter and the Cursed Child

 Training: Royal Central School of Speech and Drama

-Film includes: Hard Truths, Ready Player One.
+Film Includes: Hard Truths and Ready Player One.

 Rose

-This production marks Eve’s West End stage debut
+This production marks Tamia-Renée’s West End debut.

 Draco